hyperupcall/blog/content/posts/creating robotic teams website.md

 ## Wrap

 When I started this project, it wasn't clear to me exactly how the final project will look.
 But, I had a whole lot of fun and learning experience by making incremental changes to the codebase.
 Although I had to drop some features (like a blogging system and a video album), I absolutely love the final product!
-I continue to revisit the repository and make incremental changes.
+From time to time, I revisit the codebase and make incremental changes.